Insurance Terms & Definitions

 G

-Property damage for rented premises under the general libilty section is limited to major structural damages.
+Property damage for rented premises under the general liability section is limited to major structural damages.
 Third Party Property Damage is the recommended coverage for the rented premises.

 Gross Production Costs All costs, including overhead, chargeable directly to the production stated at the time of declaration of an insured production or series of productions.
 The following costs are not included: story, scenario, music rights, sound rights, royalties, residuals, continuity, premiums paid for the insurance, interest on loans and taxes.

-Guild Travel Accident Travel accident coverage with limits required by the guild or union contacts with the producer.
+Guild Travel Accident coverage with limits required by the guild or union contacts with the producer.
 Coverage also may be extended to non-union employees, up to $50,000 each.

 H